 The next day we woke up again.
-Considering I had been sleeping in a tractor track and was seriously dehydrated I had slept pretty well.
-When we were packing we discovered that Bart had a punctured tire because a corn stalk had poked through.
-While he was fixing it, I was busy complaining about how he shouldn't have picked his racing bike for this trip.
+Considering I had been sleeping in a tractor track and was seriously dehydrated, I had slept pretty well.
+While packing, we discovered that Bart had a punctured tire because a corn stalk had poked through.
+While he was fixing it, I complained about how he shouldn't have picked his racing bike for this trip.

 We went to get food.
-Because Bart's hands were covered in grease the owner allowed/forced him to wash his hands.
-Afterwards we ate in front of the supermarket while being surrounded by wasps.
-Fortunately neither of us got stung.
-About 10 km later Bart had to go to the bathroom.
+Because Bart's hands were covered in grease, the owner allowed/forced him to wash his hands.
+Afterward, we ate in front of the supermarket surrounded by wasps.
+Fortunately, neither of us got stung.
+About 10 km later, Bart had to go to the bathroom.
 See, Bart has some typical habits regarding bathroom breaks during our cycling vacations.
 On past trips he didn't go at all for the first 4 or 5 days, but this time he was determined to make up for that.
-The entire trip I was forced to eat whole grain bread so he could poop.
+I was forced to eat whole-grain bread the entire trip so he could poop.
 It helped, but now he had to go three times a day.

 Lunch in some village

-Eventually we arrived in the city Romans.
-After inspecting our maps something wonderful happened.
-A woman around our age cycled around the corner on a bike with panniers.
-I think this was literally the first time that had happened in 5 years.
-The first thing I thought was that she couldn't be single, and immediately afterwards her boyfriend came around the corner.
+Eventually we arrived in the city of Romans.
+After inspecting our maps something extraordinary happened.
+A woman our age cycled around the corner on a bike with panniers.
+I think that was the first time that had happened in 5 years.
+The first thing I thought was that she couldn't be single, and immediately afterward her boyfriend came around the corner.
 A while later we passed them again and even Bart, who is in a relationship, said it was 'interesting' to see someone like that.

-A while later we had lost directions again but with the help of some French women we found the correct road.
-The roads were getting more hilly so our pace declined a little.
+A while later we lost directions again, but with the help of some French women we found the right road.
+The roads were getting more hilly, so our pace declined a little.
 We passed a decorated house we had also seen two years ago.
 Everything on and around the house was painted in bright colors and decorated with weird things.
-On a big rock was painted 'everyone who comes as a friend is welcome, but the doors will be closed on enemies'.
+On a big rock was painted, 'everyone who comes as a friend is welcome, but the doors will be closed on enemies'.
 Just when we were taking a picture the owner shut the door.

 The decorated house

 It took quite a climb to reach the campsite, while we were already tired.
-When we asked if there was room for us the owner joked that his campsite was full but there was another one 30 km away.
-He also said Bart looked like a famous French cyclists in his youth.
+When we asked if there was room for us the owner joked that his campsite was full, but there was another one 30 km away.
+He also said Bart looked like a famous French cyclist in his youth.
 After we had pitched our stuff we took a shower and again ate and drank on our bivy bags.
-After one sip of wine my legs felt like pudding and after finishing the bottle I felt right a sleep.
+After one sip of wine my legs felt like pudding and after finishing the bottle I fell right asleep.